Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Unlock the guide to initiating Essential Conversations on planning for end-of-life wishes with loved ones.
 Explore practical tips for overcoming the taboo of discussing health, funeral arrangements, and finances, ensuring peace of mind for all.

 But the problem with not making a plan is that loved ones can be blindsided by the decisions and costs when a loved one dies.
-Many struggle to cover the funeral cost, let alone know what to do with personal possessions, pets, taxes, social media accounts, and more.
+Many struggle to cover the funeral cost, let alone know what to do with belongings, pets, taxes, social media accounts, and more.

 Luckily, many people and organizations are working to make these conversations easier—conversations that are certain to make the lives of loved ones left behind a little smoother in the aftermath of a death.
 At Afterall, we strive to be a resource for families in all stages of the end-of-life journey.